Home

 9. Meet someone who has been a living donor.
 Your transplant center can arrange this.

 10. Ensure you have your own life and health insurance policies before you donate.
-Some have experienced problems getting insurance/higher premiums after donation.
+Some people have experienced problems getting insurance/higher premiums after donation.

 12. If you ever have ethical concerns about being a donor, consult the Donor Advocate or ethicist at your transplant center.